shingaridavesh/memoryandarchitecture/docs/DIMM/DDR5.md

 | ~~000~~ ==1== 1111 | 111100 ~~00~~ | -  1.00 |
 | ~~000~~ ==1== 1101 | 100000 ~~00~~ | - 40.00 |
 | ~~000~~ ==1== 0000 | 000000 ~~00~~ | -256.00 |

+###Interrupts
+Temperature sensor doesnt have a dedicated interrupt  or alert pin but supports interrupt generation using In Band Interrupts (IBI) on the SDA pin.
+It should be noted that IBI is supported only during I3C mode of operation.
+There are generally 2 events for which IBI is used:
+* Error Event: Event corresponding to Parity or PEC error.
+* Temperature Event: Event corresponding to temperature falling below Lower Temp limit or rising above Higher Temp limit.

 ##Communication to Components